Texas Killing Fields: Krystal Jean Baker case

-In April 2012, 16 years after Krystal Jean Baker's beaten, raped and strangled body was found, Kevin Edison Smith was arrested and convicted of murdering her.
+In April 2012, sixteen years after Krystal Jean Baker's beaten, raped, and strangled body was found, Kevin Edison Smith was arrested and convicted of murdering her.
 In 2009, Smith had been arrested on a drug charge in Louisiana.
 At about the same time, a detective tested Baker's dress for DNA.
 A match was confirmed, using advanced technology that was not available at the time of Krystal's disappearance.
-A jury deliberated for about 30 minutes and found Smith guilty.
-He was sentenced to life in prison.
+A jury deliberated for about 30 minutes and found Smith guilty of capital murder.
+He was sentenced to life in prison with the possibility of parole after 40 years.